16jalayt/Compilers-Class/README.md

 Use commit when done with chunks of code.
 MAKE SURE YOU PUSH CHANGES and they show up in the repo.

+Project 5 additional info:
+A file by the name of

 Classes in this file:
 Main(): Has multiple debug stages. debug=1 is for testing scanner, debug=3 is for testing parser true/false,
         debug=5 is for testing Parser AST return, and debug=6 is for testing full functionality.